elpete/quick-blog-example/STEPS.md

 # Build a Blog in 30 minutes with ColdBox and Quick

 ## Step 1
-Add ColdBox's advanced-script template
+Add quick-with-auth template
-We run `box coldbox create app` and let CommandBox do its magic!
+We run `box coldbox create app skeleton=quick-with-auth` and let CommandBox do its magic!

+We use the `quick-with-auth` template to handle the boilerplate of setting up Quick, setting up a datasource, as well as adding authentication and authorization to our app.

 ## Step 2
 Set up datasource